The Best Things To Do in Pisa, Italy by JetSettingFools.com

 #18 National Museum of the Royal Palace

-Built for the Medici family in 1583, the Royal Palace sits on the riverside on the north side of the Arno.
+Built for the Medici family in 1583, the Royal Palace sits on the north side of the Arno.
 The reason it is one of the top Pisa, Italy places to visit today is that is houses the National Museum.

-The National Museum collection is comprised of artworks collected by the region’s powerful royal families, including the Medici, Lorena and Savoia.
+The National Museum collection is comprised of artworks acquired by the region’s powerful families, including Medici, Lorena and Savoia.
 The most impressive displays are the historic armor, fine tapestries, historic home furnishings and paintings by masters.

 View of the Pisa Waterfront, Italy

-Although there are many Pisa sights to see, we highly recommend allowing time for wandering in the city – and there is no better place to wander than along the curving Arno riverside.
+Although there are many Pisa sights to see, we highly recommend allowing time for wandering.
+We believe there is no better place for a stroll than along the curving Arno riverside.

-Both banks of the Arno River feature wide, flat pedestrian paths where visitors can promenade while taking in the river views.
-Lined with amazing architecture and lovely bridges, the Lungarni di Pisa is one of the best places to go in Pisa, Italy for a romantic walk or family stroll – with a gelato in hand, of course.
+Both banks of the Arno River feature wide, flat pedestrian paths where visitors can promenade while taking in the views.
+Lined with amazing architecture and lovely bridges, the Lungarni is one of the best places to go in Pisa, Italy for a romantic walk with a gelato in hand.

-The 3-arched Ponte Solferino Bridge is not a particularly spectacular bridge.
-It was built in the 1970s (after the previous bridge collapsed due to flooding and the one before that was destroyed in WWII).
+The 3-arched Ponte Solferino Bridge is not particularly spectacular.
+It was built in the 1970s after the previous bridge collapsed due to flooding and the one before that was destroyed in WWII.
+That said, crossing the Ponte Solferino is one of the top things to do in Pisa, Tuscany – simply for the super view!

 Exterior view of the Chiesa di Santa Maria della Spina, Pisa, Italy